gsinclair/lbt/DEVELOPMENT.md

 This is not an appending journal.
 It is a live document with a place to design and/or document features.
 Ultimately the information either withers or ends up in proper documentation.

+## Options argument

+Currently for an enumerated list we can do

+    ENUMERATE [topsep=0pt] :: item1 :: item2 :: item3

+The first argument is an (optional) "options" argument.
+Unpacking it is supported by `lbt.util.extract_option_argument`.
+Some things to consider:

+* Should it be "option_argument" or "options_argument"?

+* The caller should be able to specify the position in which it occurs.
+In the enumeration example above, it occurs (if at all) in position 1, and that would be fairly normal.
+However, it is possible that options might appear in position 2, such as (not currently supported) `BEGIN listings :: [python]`.

+* Indicating an options argument with `[...]` seems like it could be fragile.
+No better idea immediately comes to mind, but... `[opt:...]` ?

+* Put some thought into how options are specified and separated.
+My first thought is that ideally they must be set tight (no spaces) like `key=value key=value key=value`, and then commas between then can be optional.
+This scheme appears somewhere else (I forget where) and consistency would be good.

+## Separate lists and dictionaries in parsed content object

+I've had this idea for a while and just noted it in a TODO in util.

+    -- TODO I think it would be good for content lists and dictionaries to go -- in separate slots.
+So we would have pc.META and pc.list.BODY and -- pc.dict.INTRO, for example.

+This would allow us to have the same name in both camps (not the best idea) and have better error messages when something doesn't exist (that's better).

 ## Some aids to debugging a document

 * Place an 'x' at the beginning of a command name to cause it to be ignored.
 For instance, replace TEXT with xTEXT.